 Have you always wanted to try wakeboarding or perhaps improve the wakeboarding skills you already have?
 Well, on a wakeboard boat rental, you now have that chance.
-Unlike sports like skiing or kitesurfing, there is a steep learning curve in wakeboarding, so you can go from a total beginner to riding behind the boat and doing tricks very quickly.
+Unlike sports like skiing or kitesurfing, there isn’t a steep learning curve in wakeboarding, so you can go from a total beginner to riding behind the boat and doing tricks very quickly.
 Boatsetter is the easiest way of finding a wakeboard rental at a reasonable price.
 You can look forward to some summer family fun by searching our database for your perfect boat.

 In general, wakeboard boats are V-drive boats.
 This means they are an inboard boat with engines in the rear of the boat.
 This is to keep more weight in the back of the boat and make the wake larger.
 Some wakeboard boats are direct drive boats where the engine is in the middle of the boat.

 Wakeboard boats are generally quite expensive, but they hold their value because they are a specialized, high-end product.
 The fiberglass boat hulls take a lot of time, money, material, and personal effort to build.
 Their engines have plenty of horsepower and other special features designed specifically for wakeboarding.